Principles in Managing Emergencies

 Circulation

-Assess and manage blood flow, pulse, and control of bleeding
+Assess and manage blood flow, pulse, and control of bleeding.

 D